fugue/regula/README.md

         terraform plan -refresh=false -out=plan.tfplan
         terraform show -json plan.tfplan >plan.json

-2. Now, we'll pull the Regula library (and optionally rules) into the policy
+2. Now, we'll pull the conftest support for Regula and the Regula library in.

-    directory:
+        conftest pull -p policy/ github.com/fugue/regula/conftest
         conftest pull -p policy/regula/lib github.com/fugue/regula/lib

+    If we want to use the [rules](#rule-library) that come with regula, we can
+    use:

         conftest pull -p policy/regula/rules github.com/fugue/regula/rules

+    And of course you can pull in your own Regula rules as well.

 3. We'll add a policy file that simply forwards messages from the `regula.conftest` integration.